Pinch The Quarter! Pt. 2

-In the first part of the sequence, Person 1 will squeeze as hard as they can for at least 5 seconds, engaging the glutes by “Pinching The Nickel” (see part 1), and visualizing the force created as being transferred up the body and into the squeezing hand.
+In the first part of the sequence, Person 1 will squeeze as hard as they can for at least 3 seconds, engaging the glutes by imagining “Pinching A Quarter” with their butt (see part 1).
+Be sure that you are visualizing the force of the squeezing glutes transferring up the body and into the squeezing hand.
 At this point, if Person 1 is transferring their force correctly, Person 2 should begin to feel increasing pressure at the hand.
-It is important that all the force created is being transferred up the body and into the “handshaking” hand, if not then it becomes the equivalent to sprinting in place, and will effectively take you nowhere.
+It is important that all the force created is being transferred up the body and into the squeezing hand.
 Also, make sure that you do this drill with both hands.

 Before performing the next part of the sequence try this.
-Relax and poke your index finger into your abdomen, take a moment to observe how deep into your belly you can push in.
-Next, brace your abdomen so that you can not push your finger in at all and notice the force that you are producing in order to stop your abdomen from collapsing.
+Relax your body and poke your index fingers into your abdomen, take a moment to observe how deep into your belly you can push in.
+Next, brace your abdominal muscles so that you can't push your finger past the wall of your abs, notice the force that you are producing in order to stop your abdomen from collapsing.
 Now, apply this part to the handshake sequence.
-Squeeze your hand, tighten your butt, brace your abdomen and feel the force transfer increase as it travels up your body and into your grip strength.
+Squeeze your hand, tighten your butt, brace your abdomen and feel the force increase as it travels up your body and increases your grip strength.
 Person 2 should feel a noticeable increase in pressure at the hand.

-Enjoy this drill and apply the concept to your exercise practice in what ever way you see fit, tell a friend who you know is trying to push their strength and feels like their not making gains.
+Enjoy this drill and apply the concept to your exercise practice in whatever way you see fit, tell a friend who you know is trying to push their strength.
 In addition to exercise, this is a great concept to know for any level of manual labor.
-From carrying and shoveling, to everyday moving about our lives, Radiant Tension plays a large role in how much we support ourselves during activity, it is a skill to be practiced and elaborated on for the entirety of life and it is your birthright as an active human being.
+From carrying and shoveling, to everyday moving about our lives, Radiant Compression plays a large role in how much we support ourselves during activity, it is a skill to be practiced and elaborated on for the entirety of life and it is your birthright as an active human being.
 Enjoy!